svaksha/Julia.jl/Statistics.md

 ----

 # [STOCHASTICS](https://en.wikipedia.org/wiki/Stochastic_process)
++ [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl) :: The package implements the FRBNY DSGE model and provides general code to estimate many user-specified DSGE models with a [blog post](http://libertystreeteconomics.newyorkfed.org/2015/12/the-frbny-dsge-model-meets-julia.html) to announce the release.
+[Dynamic stochastic general equilibrium](https://en.wikipedia.org/wiki/Dynamic_stochastic_general_equilibrium) modeling (abbreviated as DSGE, SDGE or DGE) is a branch of applied general equilibrium theory that is influential in contemporary macroeconomics.
 + [JuMPStoch.jl](https://github.com/joehuchette/JuMPStoch.jl) :: A stochastic optimization framework for JuMP.
 + [SGDOptim.jl](https://github.com/lindahua/SGDOptim.jl) :: A julia package for Stochastic Gradient Descent.
-+ [SGD.jl](https://github.com/johnmyleswhite/SGD.jl) by @johnmyleswhite :: Fit models using SGD in Julia.
++ [SGD.jl](https://github.com/johnmyleswhite/SGD.jl) :: Fit models using SGD in Julia.
 + [SGDDemo.jl](https://github.com/johnmyleswhite/SGDDemo.jl) :: Stochastic Gradient Descent (SGD) predictive models for large data sets in Julia.
 + [SGD2.jl](https://github.com/johnmyleswhite/SGD2.jl) :: Stochastic gradient descent, a draft of new methods for SGD calculations.
 + [SolveDSGE](https://github.com/RJDennis/SolveDSGE) :: The package contains a variety of methods for solving Dynamic Stochastic General Equilibrium (DSGE) models to first- or second-order accuracy.
 It will be of most interest to macro-economists, but others may find the routines for reordering the complex Schur form and the generalized complex Schur form useful.